obsidianmd/obsidian-developer-docs/en/Plugins/Getting started/Build a Bases view.md

-Bases are a core plugin in Obsidian which display dynamic views of your notes as tables, cards, lists, and more.
+Bases is a core plugin in Obsidian which display dynamic views of your notes as tables, cards, lists, and more.
 If you're unfamiliar with Bases, please read about them in the [help docs](https://help.obsidian.md/bases) before getting started.

 Plugins can use the Obsidian API to create completely custom views of the data powering Bases.
 In this tutorial, you'll walk through extending the sample plugin to create a simplified version of the list view.